EMV is creating a more secure payment process for businesses across the globe. Let's take a look at the details of the new EMV chip.

 October 2015 Liability Shift

-- The EMV liability shift took effect October 1, 2015
+- The EMV liability shift took effect on October 1, 2015

 - Retailer Compliance